SonarSource/sonarlint-vscode/README.md

 When configuring Connected Mode, follow the [Connection Setup instructions](#connection-setup) below.

-### Project Binding
-SonarLint keeps server-side data in a local storage.
-If you change something on the server such as the Quality Profile, SonarLint will automatically attempt to synchronize with configured servers at startup & once every hour, and will do its best to [synchronize with the most appropriate branch from the server](https://github.com/SonarSource/sonarlint-vscode/wiki/Branches-awareness).
-Additionally, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 ## Connection Setup
 In SonarLint v3.6 and above for VSCode, to set up SonarQube/SonarCloud connections, open a **SONARLINT CONNECTED MODE** view in VSCode.